Build and Deploy Process¶

 RUN /lagoon/entrypoints/05-ssh-key.shto convert the build argument into an actual key at

-Plus if this is a Pull Request build:
+Also, if this is a pull request build:

 cli image and then the

 Next, Lagoon will configure OpenShift/Kubernetes with all services and routes that are defined from the service types, plus possible additional custom routes that you have defined in

 In this step it will expose all defined routes in the

 LAGOON_ROUTES as comma separated URLs.
 It will also define one route as the "main" route, in this order:

 - If custom routes defined: the first defined custom route in

 - The first auto generated one from a service defined in

 Now it is time to push the previously built Docker images into the internal Docker image registry.

 For services that didn't specify a Dockerfile to be built in